petrikaj/lappaa/PRIVACY.md

 ## Permissions

-### Microphone
+### Microphone and Camera
-Used to record audio when you start a recording session.
-Audio is stored locally on your device and is never transmitted.
+Used to record audio/video when you start a recording session.
+The media is stored locally on your device and is never transmitted.
 You control when recording starts and stops.

 ### Speech Recognition
 Used to generate captions and transcripts on-device via Apple's framework.